We use some terms throughout this Appendix that have specific meanings. They are as follows:

 - A cash ISA

 - An innovative finance ISA

 - A lifetime ISA

 If the stocks in your existing ISA are in our universe, you can transfer them without selling.
 If not, you’ll need to sell them for cash.
 Then that cash can move over too in the same transfer.

 There is no fee to transfer and there is no fee to transfer out either!

-It’s free until late 2019, and a flat fee of £3/month after that.
+Our ISA costs a flat fee of £3/month.
 Check out our full pricing here.

 There is no fee for closing your Freetrade ISA.
 You can contact your broker and let them know that we accept electronic forms, and they can send your form to: email@example.com